 If you are not currently a member of the IRSE you will need to complete an application form for the membership grade most appropriate to your experience and qualifications.
 More information about the grades of membership and downloadable forms can be found on our Membership pages.
 If you have any questions about membership please contact us at firstname.lastname@example.org.

-For those who hold an IRSE Licence and wish to apply for membership at the grade of Accredited Technician at the same time as applying for EngTech registration there is a reduced membership application which can be downloaded here.
+For those who hold an IRSE Licence as above and wish to apply for membership at the grade of Accredited Technician at the same time as applying for EngTech registration there is a reduced membership application which can be downloaded here.